SayanDas74/Image_Processing_site/README.md

-# ChromaCraft - an Image Processing Site
+# ChromaCraft - an Image Processing Web Application

-ChromaCraft is an Image Processing site which applies simple image editing on an image.
+ChromaCraft is an Image Processing Flask Application which applies simple image editing on an image.

 ## About